〜Bringing hope for the future for our planet, society and all people〜

 Past Initiatives and Achievements

-DENSO has grown together with society by constantly providing new value while repeatedly engaging in processes geared toward sustainable growth.
-This section introduces examples of initiatives we have been engaging in and the results we have achieved thus far based on the DENSO Group Long-term Policy 2020 and with a particular emphasis on “preserving the Earth’s environment” and “creating a society that ensures security and safety,” which are concepts that we are currently focusing our efforts on.
+DENSO has grown together with society by constantly providing new value while repeatedly engaging with its stakeholders.
+This section introduces examples of initiatives we have been engaging in and the results we have achieved with a particular emphasis on “Green” and “Peace of mind.”

 Common Rail Systems That Support Cleaner Diesel Engines